 Irish Political Culture (PS 296): Irish political culture is summarized as "all politics is local."
 This course examines Irish political culture and contemporary issues through interactions with Deputies in the Irish Parliamnet, staff, officials in Government Departments, officials of the political parties, and community leaders.
 The location is Dublin with trips to other locations.

 Central America (PS 323, S, D): This course provides an overview of contemporary Central American politics.
 Special attention is given to the revolutionary upheavals in Nicaragua, El Salvador and Guatemala.
 The course also explores current challenges to the region's economic and political development such as crime, free trade and relations with the United States.

 Modern China (PS 328, D): Study of modern Chinese politics in the 19th and 20th centuries.
 Problems of modernization, Westernization, and communism in the People's Republic of China.

-Western Europe in World Affair (PS 330): This seminar provides an historical, political, and analytical foundation for understanding the profound political and economic changes facing Europeans today.
+Europe in World Affairs (PS 330): This seminar provides an historical, political, and analytical foundation for understanding the profound political and economic changes facing Europeans today.
 This involves studying the two world wars, the formation of Cold-War alliances and security systems, the European integration movement, the foreign policies of major European states, and organization of post–Cold War Europe.

 The European Union (PS 331, W): Provides an indepth study of the European Union and its 25 member states in order to prepare students for an intercollegiate simulation of the EU, which is held in Washington, DC, each December.
 Student examine the EU's theoretical and historical foundations, its institutions and policy procedures, and the ongoing challenges for European integration.